v-sbradley/bacx-pr/topics/rn-topics.md

 ## Overview topics
 It's important to write a strong overview that outlines all the investments for the product area you are covering, and to group those investments by themes.
 More guidance coming soon...

+## Topic metadata

+- Author- PM’s GitHub user name
+- ms.author - PM alias
+- ms.reviewer – CP owner alias
+- ms.manager – not needed.
+Don’t use.
+- Description – Write a good description loaded with keywords.
+Minimum 75, max 300 characters including spaces.
+Per APEX, displays on the search page inline with the article date stamp.
+If your intro para describes your article's intent, you can use it here edited for length.
+- Page title -
+- Topic type – For almost all topics, use “article”.
+Exceptions: Overviews use “overview” and planned-features uses “summary”.
+- ms.date – 01/21/2019 (always use mm/dd/yyyy format)
+- ms.service – business-applications